 ”Frustrating” might have been the key word for Arizona because it was the little things that proved to be the big difference.

-• Such as the unbearable 13 free throws UA missed for the game, 11 in the second half alone.
+• Such as missed free throws — Arizona had 13, 11 in the second half alone.

 ”We knew coming in that we could win,” junior Bennett Davison said. ”But we also knew we’d have to play very well.
 We just didn’t do some of the little things we wanted to do.
 Had we, the outcome would have been different.”

 Now, Arizona (5-2) heads home for the holidays with its second loss of the season.
 It was the little things that did in the Wildcats, perhaps more so than the play of the Wolverines, a team everyone in Michigan is saying is the second coming of the Fab Five.